Abu Dhabi

 Fujairah International Airport (IATA code: FJR)

-For information about specific facilities, refer to the websites of the airports in the UAE or contact the airports concerned.
+For information about specific facilities, refer to the websites of the airports or contact the airports concerned.

 Read related pages from this portal: